janderland/fql/readme.md

 ### Kinds of Queries

 This section showcases the various kinds of FDBQ queries, their semantic meaning, and the equivalent FDB API calls implemented in Go.

 #### Set

+Set queries write a single key-value.
+The query must not contain the `clear` or `...` tokens, nor a variable.

 ```fdbq
 /my/dir{"hello", "world"}=42